sophos/SOREL-20M/README.md

 Due to the size of the dataset, training a boosted model is difficult.
 We use lightGBM, which has relatively memory-efficient data handlers, allowing it to fit a model in-memory using approximately 175GB of RAM.
 The lightGBM model provided in this repository was trained on an Amazon m5.24xlarge instance.

 The script `build_numpy_arrays_for_lightgbm.py` will take training/validation/testing datasets and split them into three .npz files in the specified data location that can then be used for training a LightGBM model.
 Please note that these files will be extremely large (113GB, 23GB, and 38GB, respectively) using the provided Ember features.

+Alternatively, you may use the pre-extracted npz files available at `s3://sorel-20m/09-DEC-2020/lightGBM-features/` which contain Ember features using the default time splits for training, validation, and testing.

 The lightGBM model can be trained in much the same manner as the neural network